ni/ams-capabilities/PAtools Integration README.md

     * AMS Instance Name: Give an unique Instance Name under which the plugin should be loaded
     * AMS Plugin Execution Frequency: Select the Frequency with which you want to execute the plugin in Hz
     * AMS Plugin Name: Name of the plugin, e.g. "AMS Power Supply Template"
-    * AMS Pugin Version: Enter the plugin version, e.g. "1.0"
+    * AMS Plugin Version: Enter the plugin version, e.g. "1.0"
     * Timeout for initializing: Give a value (in seconds) for how long to wait until a timeout is triggered

     Note: The name of the lvlibp is e.g. "AMS Power Supply Template.1.0.lvlibp".
 So the front part is the plugin name, followed by the version.
 Only enter the name without the version and ending to the AMS Plugin Name and also just write the version on the AMS Plugin Version.